 Stay out of town to take a stroll around Chichester Harbour.
 This large, natural harbour on the Solent has been declared an Area of Outstanding Natural Beauty, amicably shared by wildlife and sailing craft.
 The area is popular among birdwatchers and walkers, and there are plenty of pretty little villages where you can pause for a break (for that, read pub stops).
 Langstone Quays itself is situated in an inlet in the AONB, and our Waterside restaurant overlooks Langstone Harbour.

 Langstone Quays is in a great location if you’re visiting Goodwood, home to motor racing and horse racing as well as an aerodrome, two golf courses and the famous Goodwood Cricket Club.
 Visitors can book an experience day, attend one of Goodwood’s renowned events, or simply dine in one of its restaurants or cafés.
 It’s just a fifteen-minute drive from Chichester.

 The stunning South Downs National Park is on Chichester’s doorstep.
 The South Downs cover a rich and varied landscape, from the coast to ancient woodlands; and if you walk along some of the Park’s 3,300 km of rights of way, you might also take in some rolling hills and lush river valleys.
 Landscapes don’t get more English-looking than this.
 We’d recommend walking along a stretch of the beautiful South Downs Way, or visiting the Weald and Downland Living Museum, which has over 50 recreated historic buildings across its 40-acre site.

 Langstone Quays is in an excellent location for visiting Chichester, West Sussex and Hampshire.
-If you want to know more about what’s on in and around Chichester, please drop us a line.
+If you want to know more about what to do in Chichester and the best things to do in Chichester, please drop us a line.